Shawn-Nichol/AndroidKotlinGuide/ArchitectureComponents/LiveData.md

 ## Transform LiveData
-You may want to make changes to the value stored in a LiveData object beofre dispatching it to the observers, or you may need to return a different LiveData instnace based on the value of another one.
-The Lifecycle package provides the Transformation class which includes helpp methods that support these scenarios
+You may want to makes changes to the value stored in a LiveData object before dispatching it to the observers, or you may need to return a different LiveData instance based on the value of another one.
+The Lifecycle package provides the Transiformation class which includes help methos that support these scenarios.

 Transformation.map()
 Applies a function on the value stored in the LiveData Object, and propagates the result downstream.